 Finally, the British Standards Institute BSI Flex 702, which will complete its period of public consultation in January 2025, will provide specific requirements for markets related to nature outcomes.
-Alongside the input from this consultation the, PC/WCC will build in feedback from the BSI Flex 702 consultation, to ensure alignment with UK policy and market integrity principles.
+The PC/WCC aim to build in feedback from the BSI Flex 702 consultation, to ensure alignment with UK policy and market integrity principles.